Dumbleton Parish Council Accessibility Statement

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Please note: contacting the Council by phone or visiting in person is not available during Covid-19 restrictions
+Please note: visiting the Council's offices in person is not available during Covid-19 restrictions

 The Council is unable to provide a text relay service for people who are deaf, hearing impaired or have a speech impediment.
 The Council Office does not have audio induction loops.